polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## Tokens

-The separating of a node's name and its value is done by using a ":" character.
+The separating of a node's name and its value is done by using a `:` character.
 To the left is the node's name, and to the right is its value.
-The value of a node can also be a C# type of string, using double quotes, and even single quotes or prefix your opening double quote with an "@" character, allowing you to use carriage returns in your strings the same way you would do in for instance C#.
-Below is an example
+The value of a node can also be a C# type of string, using double quotes, and even single quotes, or prefix your opening double quote with an "@" character, allowing you to use carriage returns in your strings the same way you can in for instance C#.
+Below are some examples.

 ```
 .str1:"   This is a \r\n  string"